linagliptin and metformin

 What is the most important information I should know about linagliptin and metformin?

-Do not use this medication if you are allergic to linagliptin (Onglyza) or metformin (Actoplus Met, Avandamet, Fortamet, Glucophage, Riomet), if you have kidney disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you have ever had a severe allergic reaction to linagliptin.
+Do not use this medicine if you have kidney disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 What should I discuss with my healthcare provider before taking linagliptin and metformin?